-How much should you invest to reach your financial goals?
-The answer is not as simple as it may seem.
+Once you define your financial goals, you should understand how much you need to invest to reach them.
+However, the answer is not as simple as it may seem.

 Do you want to retire early?
-Then you should make sure that you have some money invested in a non-retirement account, as investments in a retirement account may not be accessible yet.
+Then you should make sure that you have some money invested in a non-retirement account, as investments in a retirement account may not be accessible before a certain age.

 Do you plan to start a business?
 Then you should invest your money in a way that reduces your taxes when pulling it from your investment account.